 “He’s making a beeline for you.
 I think they’re trying to sever the connections between our flags.
-If he gets to your trail and then back to one of his own lines he’ll undo your whole run.”
+If he gets to your trail and then back to one of his own lines before you’ve enclosed a shape he’ll undo your whole run.”

 “I don’t care… what he does.
 Just give me a direction… and let me get back to it.”

-“Right,” Berrad huffed, “Correcting course.”
-He turned ever so slightly to match the holographic arrow projecting from his wristwatch.
-This is odd, he thought.
+“Right,” Berrad huffed, “correcting course.”
+He turned ever so slightly to match the hologram arrow projecting from his wristwatch.
+This is odd.
 Normally the E.R.I isn’t this bold.
 They get in under the gun, catch a few small countries, and then head out again.

-“Berrad there’s a hill coming up you need to turn to…” the radio started in again.
+“Berrad there’s a hill coming up you need to turn to-”

 “I can make the jump,” he scoffed in return.
 It would be nice if they’d just let him do his job in silence.

 It became more like a maze than anything else.
-The wild scared equine eyes were just notches in the walls.
+The wild, scared, equine eyes were just notches in the walls.
 Berrad leapt over a horse sideways.
 Then another.
-He threw in unnecessary flourishes and spins because… well when was he going to get another chance to do this?
+He threw in unnecessary flourishes and spins simply because he didn’t know when he would get another chance to do such a thing.

 Before he knew it he was clear.
-The rumbling, raging amoeba of horses shifted away from him, back towards the plains while he entered a new forest with towering conifers and swollen pine cones littering the ground like surplus eggs rolling out of overflowing nests.
-The rep was still yelling, but with the speed pod’s effects coursing through his veins, heart, brain, eyes, and muscles, his ears seemed curiously catatonic.
+The rumbling raging amoeba of horses shifted away from him, back toward the plains while he entered a new forest with towering conifers and swollen pine cones littering the ground like surplus eggs rolling out of overflowing nests.
+The rep was still yelling, but with the speed bag’s effects coursing through his veins, heart, brain, eyes, and muscles his ears seemed curiously catatonic.

 Berrad cast a flag into the ground and spared a backward glance to watch it light up.
-It wasn’t the right time for him to use one, in terms of mileage, but it was the right thing to do at that moment.
+It wasn’t the right time for him to use one in terms of progress, but it was the right thing to do at that moment.
 The flag signaled the end of the experience.
-It was a symbol for the cool down after being caught in a rush of raw life.
+It was a symbol for the cool-down after being caught in a rush of raw life.
 Running through these untamed wildernesses was like giving man a taste of god’s powers.
 Like licking dripping honey off an omnipotent eggbeater before it went back to baking things you’d never comprehend.

 It’s a shame that flag will end up as a line.
 Dividing people.
 Dividing rights, crimes, and the pursuit of happiness along borders I draw.
 I’m capturing countries… but the lines themselves… they’re the real prize.

 The silence of the forest surrounded him like a glass tunnel through an aquarium tank.
-His speed separated him from the world but gave him a perfect perspective.
-He took a sip of liquid ration from the plastic straw embedded in his collar.
+His speed separated him from the world, but granted perfect perspective.
+He took a sip of liquid ration from the straw embedded in his collar.
 As if his body knew that lunch was supposed to come with a beverage, one of the water balloons in his stomach burst and cooled his insides.

 Every few minutes now he glanced over his shoulder.
-The other jogger would catch up any time now.
+The other jogger could catch up any time.
 Berrad weaved in and out of trees unnecessarily to further slow himself.
 He placed another flag and spun around to watch it light up and disappear in the distance.
-Shortly after, he deployed the miniscule retractable rear view mirror on his helmet so he could just run backwards instead of continuously glancing over his shoulder.
+Shortly after, he deployed the minuscule retractable rear view mirror on his helmet so he could just run backwards instead of continuously looking over his shoulder.

 A crimson dot appeared in the distance, as if he was going to cross paths with little red riding hood in the middle of this enchanting forest.
 The dot grew closer, becoming too streamlined and aggressive to resemble anything from fairy tales.
 It leapt over high bushes like hurdles, never grazing a single leaf.

 Berrad spun back to forward and waited for the runner to pull up alongside.
-The new explorer’s suit was less streamlined than his, with decorative shoulder pads and a red flag trailing behind his shoulders like an advertisement tail on an old biplane.
+The new explorer’s suit was less aerodynamic than his own, with decorative shoulder pads and a red flag trailing behind his shoulders like an advertisement tail on an old biplane.
 No doubt that suit was just a show to convince citizens that their explorer was an intimidating warrior who could not fail in their conquest.
 The man’s face was full of stubble from days with no hygiene.
-Of all the things they built into these suits, at least they were smart enough to draw the line at a razorblade.
+Of all the things they built into the suits, at least they were smart enough to draw the line at a razor blade.

-He was significantly smaller than Berrad and his legs pumped in quicker less fluid strides.
-His speed pods were smaller than Berrad’s but there were more of them.
-Each one was loaded into a slot on a large gray dial on his back, looking like a stabbing victim had inserted blood-covered fingers into the slots on their old rotary phone when desperately calling for help.
+He was significantly smaller than Berrad and his legs pumped in quicker strides.
+His speed bags were smaller as well, but there were more of them.
+Each one was loaded into a slot on a large dial on his back, looking like a stabbing victim had inserted blood-covered fingers into the slots on their old rotary phone when desperately calling for help.
 Three of his eight pods were already spent, which comforted Berrad a little.
-He’s already half out of juice, he thought.
+He’s already half out of juice.